 Benefits Of Employee Onboarding & Orientation VideosAmy Onorato 09.10.2019

-Integrating video into your onboarding process benefits both your HR team and new employees.
+Integrating video into your employee onboarding process benefits both your HR team and new employees.
 Often, onboarding procedures consist of a ton of paperwork, filing, and lengthy documentation for HR teams to process, and for employees to consume.
 For new hires, it can be overwhelming to comb through every detail to ensure they understand the content, and get up to speed quickly — especially when dealing with the hustle and bustle of starting a new job.

 According to Glassdoor, companies with strong onboarding programs can help strengthen employee retention by 82 percent, and productivity by 70 percent.
 The same study noted video as a “powerful tool” that can provide a convenient and familiar experience during the hiring process.
 Since video is a versatile medium, companies can create a wide range of content that can appeal to new employees through the hiring process, to the end of their onboarding experience.